OK Blue Jays: Overview

-The song refers to eight teams; in order, they are the Chicago White Sox, Boston Red Sox, Los Angeles Angels, Texas Rangers, New York Yankees, Cleveland Indians (now Guardians), Detroit Tigers, and Oakland Athletics.
+The song refers to eight teams; in order, they are the Chicago White Sox, Boston Red Sox, Los Angeles Angels, Texas Rangers, New York Yankees, Cleveland Indians (now Guardians), Detroit Tigers, and (then Oakland) Athletics.
 The original version referred to the Milwaukee Brewers instead of the Los Angeles Angels.

 Two individuals are mentioned by their given name only.
 The first is Dave Stieb, about whom the song states:

 The lyrics were later changed to "Jays throw down a smoker".

 The second individual mentioned is "Billy", referring to Billy Martin, who had been the manager of the Oakland Athletics in 1982 and had his third stint as manager of the New York Yankees in 1983.

 The refrain of the song is:

 The song ends with the sound of a bat swung by Willie Upshaw striking a pitched baseball.